-- The cassandra database node will not start because an invalid listen_interface is configured - 1.
-In <mss-install>/server/cassandra/conf/cassandra.yaml, be sure that listen_interface property is set to the correct interface name. - 2.
-If the correct interface name cannot be determined, comment out the listen_interface property line and uncomment the listen_address property line, which should be set to localhost.
+- The cassandra database node will not start because an invalid listen_interface is configured - In <mss-install>/server/microservices/cassandra/conf/cassandra.yaml, be sure that the listen_interface property is set to the correct interface name. - 2.
+If the correct interface name cannot be determined:

+a.
+Comment out the listen_interface property line and uncomment the listen_address property line, which should be set to localhost.